 - Matters related to mental illness

-Even in no-fault cases, fault can still be considered as the court evaluates alimony, custody, and division of property.
-Your West Hartford divorce attorneys can help you understand if your divorce is no-fault or fault-based, depending on the details of your situation.
+Even in no-fault cases, the court may still consider fault when evaluating alimony, custody, and the division of property.
+Your West Hartford divorce attorneys can help you determine whether your divorce is no-fault or fault-based, depending on the details of your situation.

 West Hartford Divorce Lawyer Near Me (860) 357-9158

-What Your West Hartford Divorce Attorney Might Tell You About Property Division and Equitable Distribution
+What Your Divorce Attorney Can Tell You About Property Division and Equitable Distribution

-It’s important to note that this does not necessarily entail that a 50/50 split will be awarded.
-Rather, it’s a way of splitting up assets in a manner that the court considers fair based on the following factors:
+It’s important to note that this does not necessarily entail that your divorce will involve a 50/50 split.
+Instead, it’s a way of splitting up assets in a manner that the court considers fair based on the following factors:

 - The length of your marriage